Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

 \begin{prop} Let $\Mcal=(M,g)$ be a $d$-dimensional, oriented, time-oriented, and globally hyperbolic spacetime with the metric $g$ of signature $(+,-,\dots,-)$.
 Given a vector bundle $\pi:E\rightarrow M$ and a Green hyperbolic operator $P$, there is a classical field theory model $\Pcal$, i.e., a $P_0$ algebra in factorization algebras $\Pcal$ on $M$ where for each open $U \subset M$, the commutative dg algebra $\Pcal(U)$ is generated topologically by the cochain complex

 It is equipped with the degree 1 Poisson bracket by using the Leibniz rule to extend the pairing on generators

 with $f_{-1}$ in degree -1 and $f_0$ in degree 0.
-There is a quantum field theory model $\Acal$ for the free theory with operator $P$, i.e., a BD algebra in factorization algebras on $M$ where $\Acal(U)$ is the BD quantization of $\Pcal(U)$ whose differential is $\d_{\Pcal} + \hbar \triangle$, where the BV Laplacian $\triangle$ is determined by the fact that $\triangle$ vanishes on constants and on the linear generators. \end{prop}
+There is a quantum field theory model $\Acal$ for the free theory with operator $P$, i.e., a BD algebra in factorization algebras on $M$ where $\Acal(U)$ is the BD quantization of $\Pcal(U)$ whose differential is $\d_{\Pcal} + \hbar \triangle$.
+This BV Laplacian $\triangle$ is determined by the conditions that it is compatible with the shifted Poisson bracket on quadratic terms and that it vanishes on constants and on linear generators. \end{prop}

 To summarize, we have the following collection of models.

 We remark that these propositions might seem distinct on the surface, since the CG result involves cochain complexes while the FR result does not.
 This distinction disappears when one examines the actual constructions: both use a BV framework, and hence the FR construction actually builds a cochain-level functor as well.
 We formalize a dg version of pAQFT in Section~\ref{sec:dgpaqft} below, which makes the comparison even more obvious.